jsyang/celestial/README.md

 Celestial Combat is a game of galactic trade, colonization, and conquest.

-See this page for [How to Play](how-to-play.md) this game.
+See this page for [How to Play](src/how-to-play.md) this game.

 ## TODOs

-- fighter AI
-- segregate projectiles from rest of the entities in the grid
+- segregate entities for grid purposes

-- better nearest star / nearest planet HUD (upgrade?)
-- special button when docked to planet:
-    - set planet as preferred respawn point
-    - replace current weapon
-    - pick up unused upgrades
-    - drop unused upgrades
+    - projectiles
+    - units + facilities
+    - celestial bodies

 - strategic enemy AI
     - attack enemy freighters in transit